LDPC Codes with Local and Global Decoding: Preliminaries

-We define an LDPCL code of length $N=Mn$ through a two-sided Tanner graph.
-The main difference between the two-sided Tanner graph and the one-sided Tanner graph (i.e., the Tanner graph representing an ordinary LDPC code) is that in the former, the variable nodes are divided to $M$ disjoint sets of size $n$ each, and the check nodes are divided into two disjoint sets: {\em local check nodes} and {\em joint check nodes}.
-To distinguish between local and joint check nodes, the former are drawn to the right of the variable nodes and the latter are drawn to the left (hence its name: two-sided Tanner graph).
+We define an LDPCL code of length $N=Mn$ through a sub-blocked Tanner graph.
+In this sparse graph, the variable nodes are divided to $M$ disjoint sets (sub-blocks) of size $n$ each, and the check nodes are divided into two disjoint sets: {\em local check nodes} and {\em joint check nodes}.
 The graph construction is constrained such that each local check node is connected only to variable nodes that are in the same sub-block of length $n$; the joint check-node connections have no constraints.
-The parity-check matrix corresponding to a two-sided Tanner graph is in the form of \eqref{Loc PC Matrix 1}.
-The check nodes representing parity constraints in rows $1$ to $\sum_{i=1}^M m_i$ are local check nodes, and the check nodes representing parity constraints in the last $m_0$ rows are joint check nodes.
-The set of edges in the graph is partitioned into two sets as well: edges connecting variable nodes to local check nodes (i.e., the right side of the graph) are called {\em local edges} and edges connecting variable nodes to joint check nodes are called {\em joint edges}.
+The edges of the graph are partitioned into two sets as well: edges connecting variable nodes to local check nodes are called {\em local edges}, and edges connecting variable nodes to joint check nodes are called {\em joint edges}.
 Finally, the local (resp. joint) degree of a variable node is the number of local (resp. joint) edges emanating from it.